Tesla Roadster (first generation): Production

 Tesla's cumulative production of the Roadster reached 1,000 cars in January 2010.
 The Roadster is considered an American car though many carry a Vehicle Identification Number beginning with the letter "S", which is the designation for the United Kingdom.
 Some, however, carry a number starting with "5" appropriate to the US.
 Parts were sourced from around the world.
 The body panels came from French supplier Sotira.
 These were sent from France to Hethel, U.K., where Tesla contracted with Lotus to build the Roadster's unique chassis.
-The Roadster shares roughly 6% of its components with the Lotus Elise; shared components include the windshield, airbags, some tires, some dashboard parts, and suspension components.
-The Roadster's single-speed gearbox was made in Detroit to Tesla's specifications by Auburn Hills, Michigan-based supplier BorgWarner.
+The Roadster shares roughly 7% of its components with the Lotus Elise including the windshield, airbags, some dashboard parts, and suspension components.
+The Roadster's single-speed gearbox was made in Detroit by BorgWarner.
 Brakes and airbags were made by Siemens in Germany, and some crash testing was conducted at Siemens as well.
 30–40% of components were sourced from Taiwan.

-For Roadsters bound for customers in North America, the chassis was then sent to Menlo Park, California, for final assembly, and for Roadsters bound for customers in Europe or elsewhere outside of North America, the chassis was sent to a facility at Wymondham near Hethel, for final assembly.
-At these final assembly locations, Tesla employees installed the entire powertrain, which consisted of the battery pack, power electronics module, gearbox and motor.
-Tesla also performed rigorous "pre-delivery inspection" on every car before customers took ownership.
+For Roadsters bound for customers in North America, the glider was sent to Tesla's facility in Menlo Park, California for final assembly, and for Roadsters bound for customers in Europe or elsewhere outside of North America, the glider was sent to a facility at Wymondham near Hethel for final assembly.
+At these locations, Tesla employees installed the powertrain, which consisted of the battery pack, power electronics module, gearbox and motor.

-Tesla ordered 2,500 gliders from Lotus, which ended supplies in December 2011 when their contract expired.
+Tesla ordered 2,500 gliders from Lotus, which ceased production in December 2011 when their contract expired.
 Tesla ended production of the Roadster in January 2012.